Piixel98/rent-and-you/README.md

 ## Deploy the Project

-Now that you have Traefik in place you can deploy your FastAPI project with Docker Compose.
+Now that you have Traefik in place you can deploy the project with Docker Compose.

 You could configure the variables in the `.env` file to match your domain, or you could override them before running the `docker compose` command.